xDelusion/TASK-JS-HR-PRO-V2/README.md

 ## Step 4: Perform Array Operations

-Use array methods like forEach, map, filter, find, reduce, and some to perform the following operations on the provided arrays of employees and managers:
+Use array methods to perform the following operations on the provided arrays of employees and managers:

   1. Log the names of all employees using the forEach method using `idBadge` method.
   2. Filter the employees array to get all developers (position = "Developer") using the filter method.